blbadger/blbadger.github.io/language-discreteness.md

 and for $d_{model}=2048$ at block 8 we do find both accurate self and non-self token representation.
 This is also true if we scale the depth of the model without increasing the width, for example for $d_{model}=1024$ and $n=24$ layers we have also have a perfect self- and non-self representation for an untrained model (note that the n=8 layer version above was not as capable).
 What is more remarkable is that even if the first three tokens are masked, the representation is still perfect.

+### Model Invertibility

+At the end of the last section, we have seen that an untrained masked mixer's final layer representation is sufficiently powerful to identify nearly all or all of a short prompt's input tokens.

 Masked mixer input representation ability decreases somewhat upon training.
 For example, the flat $d_{model}=1024$ explored above retains perfect input representation of **Mario, the Idea, versus Mario, the Man** for one transformer block, but after 8 blocks we have for `[:, 1:, :]`

 ```